Axiom Geomatics logo

 Description on Title

-The second way the location may be referenced, seen on older right of ways, is by a description on the title such as “the south 25 feet” of the parcel.
+The second way the location may be referenced, seen on older right-of-ways, is by a description on the title, such as “the south 25 feet” of the parcel.

 URW Description on Title